keegancsmith/keegancsmith/CV.rst

 * Attended ACM ICPC World Finals in Harbin, China in February 2010
 * 9th in Code Jam Africa and Arabia 2011

-I have been serving on the Scientific Committee for the South African Computer Olympiad since 2006.
+I served on the Scientific Committee for the South African Computer Olympiad from 2006 until 2011.
 This entails setting problems and writing solutions (in Python, C++ and Java) for the SACO 2nd and 3rd round, and for the training camps for IOI selection.